mradultiw/pyropes/README.md

 Tester: Self
 Documentation: Self
 language: Python 3.7.4
+Purpose: Education
 Date created: 27 June, 2020
 OS used: Windows 10 Home
-Hardware used: Asus ROG Strix Laptop
 ```
 ## Credits
-Following Sources are used, with slight modifications, for making this project successful.
+Following Sources are used, with modifications, for making this project successful.
 I acknowledge and am grateful to these developers.
 - Test Suite: The test suite used for final testing belongs to ***Marshall Ward*** ([https://github.com/marshallward](https://github.com/marshallward))
 - Display API: As answered by ***J. V.*** on stack overflow (https://stackoverflow.com/a/54074933)

 ## About

-This Documentation shows use cases of "**Height Balanced Rope Data Structure**".
+This Documentation shows use cases of "**Height Balanced Threaded Rope Data Structure**".
 Ropes are mutable data structures for string processing.
 Operations like split, insert, delete, are performed in time O(logn) in Ropes, unlike conventional strings which have O(n) time complexity.
-Concatenation is done in O(1) in Ropes(without balancing).
+Concatenation is done in O(1) in Ropes( O(logn) with threads & balancing).
 However accessing value at an index is O(logn) in ropes while O(1) in conventional strings.
+This implementation of Ropes is ***"Height Balanced With Threads"***.
+Motivation of height balancing has been taken from **AVL Trees** and **Threads** are attached to all leaf nodes to make traversal fast, the motivation of which came from **Threaded Binary Trees**.

+The purpose of this library is to help students(or any learner) to learn about ropes, height balancing, threading in trees, writing and maintaining large python code and all of this can be visualised as well (yes! the tree that you draw on paper) which makes it easy to track what's happening in the code.
 ## Functionalities and Usage
 ### Constructors